Cowboys face surging Bills on Thanksgiving amid Garrett talk

 SHADOWING COOPER

-The Patriots held Amari Cooper without a catch for the first time since the No. 1 receiver joined Dallas last year.
+The Patriots held Amari Cooper without a catch for the first time since the No. 1 receiver joined Dallas in a midseason trade last year.
 New England shut him down by putting 2018 All-Pro Stephon Gilmore on him.
 The Bills could try the same thing with Tre’Davious White, who is coming of a season-high-tying four pass breakups and his fourth interception in a 20-3 win over Denver.

+Corrects previous version with Cole Beasley’s stats being just this season, not the same as his final season with Dallas.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL